keplarllp/dutch/README.md

                        (within .jar) if not set
     -n
-    --noheader         Flags that input CSV file(s) does not have a header row -q sep
+    --noheader         Flags that input CSV file(s) does not have a header row -q char
-    --quote sep        Quote character to use for CSVs (defaults to ") -s sep
+    --quote char       Quote character to use for CSVs (defaults to ") -s sep
     --separator sep    Separator character to use for CSVs (defaults to ,).
 Use \t for tab